CAN YOU TELL A SAFE SCHOOL WHEN YOU SEE ONE?

 Most schools I have been to do not have a way of reporting or recording injuries and accidents that take place in the school.
 This is them calling for trouble.

 Every school must have an incident reporting policy.
 For example, it can be reported immediately and no later than 2 hours after the accident occurred.
 It should be recorded as soon as possible when the details are still fresh in the mind of the witnesses.
-It must be recorded.
 The details should then be shared with parents or guardian preferably by email after a phone call has been done to inform parents of the outcome.
 Irrespective of how severe it is, no school should hide the details from parents.

 The completed incident form should then be stored securely and can be referred to when the need arises.
 It could even save the school from trouble if they have recorded evidence of what transpired.
 For credibility, a witness must verify the report and sign.